semanticdatalayer/SML/sml-reference/metrics.md

 Supported values:

-- `error`: AtScale rejects the query and returns an error message.
+- `error`: Query Engine rejects the query and returns an error message.
-- `empty`: AtScale displays empty cells in the query results.
+- `empty`: Query Engine displays empty cells in the query results.
-- `repeat`: In the query results, AtScale repeats the values for the metric at a level of aggregation that is determined from the shared dimensions in the query.
+- `repeat`: In the query results, Query Engine repeats the values for the metric at a level of aggregation that is determined from the shared dimensions in the query.